Wondamonstaa/PhantomChase/README.md

 ### UIN: 656339218
 ### NetID: kbara5

-Repo for the NetGameSim Project 2 for CS 441 Fall 2023
+Repo for the NetRandomWalker Project 2 for CS 441 Fall 2023

 ---